easybuilders/easybuild-docs/docs/configuration.md

 *(`--show-config`, `--show-full-config`)*

-To get an overview of the current EasyBuild configuration across all configuration types, you can use `eb --show-config`.
+To get an overview of the current SimpleBuild configuration across all configuration types, you can use `eb --show-config`.

 The output will specify: